punker76/jekyll.jkarger.de/now.md

 - [Simple Music Player](https://github.com/punker76/simple-music-player) SimpleMP or Simple Music Player is a simple and easy to use music player for free.
 It plays the most common music files (mp3, ogg, wma, wav) in a simple way.
 - [ControlzEx](https://github.com/ControlzEx) Shared controls for WPF which makes your life easier.

-I have also contributed to these projects.
+I'm also help and contribute to these awesome projects.

 - [Chocolatey GUI](https://github.com/chocolatey/ChocolateyGUI) Chocolatey GUI is a user interface for [Chocolatey](https://chocolatey.org/) (the Machine Package Manager for Windows).
 - [Material Design In XAML Toolkit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) Google Material Design in XAML & WPF, for C# & VB.Net [http://materialdesigninxaml.net](http://materialdesigninxaml.net/)